Jhin-Loh/vmware-utilization-collector/README.md

 If you run the SQL script on every Availability Group node, each node can return rows for the same production database.
 To avoid double-counting database sizes in estate rollups:

-- Use the `Is primary replica` column and aggregate AG database size metrics from primary rows only (`TRUE`).
+- Use the `Replica type` column and aggregate AG database size metrics from primary rows only (`PRIMARY`).
 - Alternatively deduplicate by availability-group/database identity before summing capacity.

 ### Data Sensitivity